Which city is cheaper, Helsinki or Athens?

 Public transit in Helsinki is fairly effecient and thorough.
 Transit options include bus, tram, metro, commuter train and ferry services.

-Helsinki is somewhat walkable.
+Helsinki is a somewhat walkable city.
 Many neighborhoods are easy to explore on foot.
 The air is also clean and the setting is refreshing.

 Athens is a big city with plenty to do.
+Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 Many travelers enjoy the museums and nightlife when visiting the destination of Helsinki.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Athens is a popular place that is full of things to see and experience.
+Make sure you visit the old town while you're here.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.

 Helsinki is a great place to explore.
 It is common to spend a weekend here.
 With all of its activities, you can easily fill a weekend here.
 Your budget might influence how long you stay.